-Our clients in engineering and manufacturing often require translation for HMI (Human-Machine Interface) strings.
+Our clients in automotive and manufacturing often require translation for HMI (Human-Machine Interface) strings.
 Translating HMI strings is not as straightforward as you might think.
 This type of project requires ongoing communication between the client, the project manager, and the translation team.

 When the client provides the source text, oftentimes the translatable text is embedded within strings of CNC code.
 Although computer-aided translation (CAT) tools can be configured to extract text from code, not all proprietary file types are compatible and easily integrated.
 In these instances, the project manager must devise a way to identify the translatable text for the team while protecting the integrity of the code.
 Methods for prepping the source text include writing regular expressions to extract translatable strings.